nhsuk/sexual-health-information-etl/README.md

 ### Development Notes
 The ETL may be configured to collect data from the 'Sexual Health Information and Support Services', or the 'Chlamydia Screening for Under 25s' end point in Syndication.
-The details above describe the operation when configuted to retrieve 'Sexual Health Information and Support Services' data.
+The details above describe the operation when configured to retrieve 'Sexual Health Information and Support Services' data.

 The provided [docker-compose.yml](docker-compose.yml) runs two containers, one for each possible ETL as described [below](#docker-compose-structure-for-deployment-and-development).
 The output files have been set to `dev-shis-data`